 - Google Cloud Platform Billing Support—Ask questions about billing, or report an issue with billing for Google Cloud Platform.

 Can I get more in-depth support during the free trial?

 If you have extensive support needs during the free trial, you can purchase paid support for Google Cloud Platform.
-Bronze-level support is free with all Cloud Platform accounts.
+Bronze-level support is free with all GCP accounts.
 The Silver, Gold, and Platinum support packages offer increasing levels of hands-on support and response time.

 You can purchase Silver level support using a portion of your $300 credit: